farooqkz/farooqkz.github.io/content/computer/evolution-of-minetest-ctf-game-over-years.md

 ### 2013, the end of the world and the birthyear of Minetest CTF

 According to the [forum topic](https://forum.minetest.net/viewtopic.php?t=6947), birthday of CTF should be somewhere in 2013.
 Rubenwardy created a modpack with which one could build team based PvP games like CTF.
 [The Github repository](https://github.com/MT-CTF/ctf_pvp_engine) is now archived as the code has been merged into [the main CTF repository](https://github.com/MT-CTF/capturetheflag).
-Initially the server was very small(regarding number of supported players) and was hosted from rubenwardy's home.
+Initially, the server was very small(regarding number of supported players which according to ruben was 14) and was hosted from rubenwardy's home.

 ### 2015-2016

 I joined the server to play the game sometime in 2016 I believe.
 The server was small, frequently laggy and was hosted by rubenwardy on DigitalOcean.
 There was only one map which we had to play over and over.
 Steel sword was the thing which was making players unkillable as the only other sword was stone sword!
 Shotgun was shooting a single bullet which could remove wood or stone blocks.
 My hobby was hiding in the trees and shooting the enemy base blocks down one by one!

+Who knows the name of that one map? :)

 ### 2017-2018, multiple maps